Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __linkers__
   - Type: string
-  - Description:Linkers are chemical compounds used to establish a connection or bridge between the enzymes and the carrier material.
+  - Description: Linkers are chemical compounds used to establish a connection or bridge between the enzymes and the carrier material.
 These linkers play a vital role in stabilizing the immobilized enzymes and can           influence the efficiency and functionality of the immobilization process.
 They facilitate binding between the enzymes and the carrier material, promoting a stable and active biocatalyst structure.
 Common and            widespread linkers are spacer molecules, crosslinkers, avidin-biotin or silane coupling agents. (__if_applicable__)

 - __immobilisation_method__
   - Type: string